eduvpn/documentation/ROADMAP.md

 - Never have the included deploy scripts modify and 'reformat' configuration files, it makes it horrible for the admin to modify the file and loses comments
+- "Autoconfig" as much as possible, i.e. do not require (optional) configuration parameters to be set, e.g. `Api` section, etc. Have good defaults when config is missing
+- Fully remove firewall from VPN, should be done in deploy script, or not at all... as the firewall is 'static' anyway now, i.e. the same for all deploys that is totally fine

 ### In Progress